 Economic relations between the EU and the USA

 The European Union and the United States have the world‘s largest trade and investment partnership, making up one-third of global GDP.
 Launched in October 2021, the EU-US Trade and Technology Council (TTC) is the key forum for maintaining transatlantic economic cooperation.
-But the upcoming US elections on November 5 could threaten the TTC, especially if Trump is re-elected,
+But the upcoming US elections on November 5 could threaten the TTC, especially if Trump is re-elected, potentially leading to its dissolution.
+Our EU briefing describes how the Trade and Technology Council could be strengthened.

 The election year 2024 in our podcast